tuobangli/author_ber3/README.md

-Replace this manuscript with REDS:mean to Arxiv
+Replace this manuscript with REDS:mean to Arxiv and appeal to AoS